 First, let’s talk about what the game actually entails before getting into the specifics.

 Simply put, horseshoes is an outdoor game that is played either between two individuals or teams of two people.
 The players or teams toss four horseshoes towards a stake in the ground to score points.

 The players alternate turns and attempts to either throw a “ringer” circling around the stake or get it as close as possible to score.

 While you may be picturing the game being played with actual horseshoes used on animals, a modern game will typically use a stylized U-shaped bar that is around twice the size of the average horseshoe.

 You may be wondering how the game began and how it has progressed throughout history.
-Here’s some background information on the wonderful game of horseshoes.
+So, before we get into the specifics on how to play horseshoes, here’s some background information on the wonderful game of horseshoes.

 Looking for a new version of this classic game?
 Check out our guide to Polish Horseshoes (aka Beersbee).

 The History of Horseshoes